cybercog/laravel-love/README.md

 If you will try to register `Reactable` as `Reactant` one more time then `Cog\Contracts\Love\Reactable\Exceptions\AlreadyRegisteredAsLoveReactant` exception will be thrown.

-> TODO: How to skip auto creation of Reactant
+> If you want to skip auto-creation of related `Reactant` model just add boolean method
+> `shouldRegisterAsLoveReactantOnCreate` to `Reactable` model which will return `false`.

 #### Verify reactant registration